-Foreign Tax Credit and Double Taxation
+Foreign Tax Credit and Double Taxation (Form 1116)

-Foreign Tax Credit Requirements
+Foreign Tax Credit Rules

-Foreign taxes may have been paid on a variety of different types of foreign income such as:
+Your foreign taxes will count for the purposes of the foreign tax credit if they were paid on allowable income.
+According to the IRS, qualifying foreign taxes may have been paid on a variety of different types of foreign income such as:

 - Compensation for services performed outside the United States